VertexANVIL/KuiserOS/README.md

 - For simplicitly, suites are not supported.
 The reasoning here is that you can do everything that suites can do just by creating your own profiles.
 - KuiserOS implements its own profile import system, via `mkProfile` and the `requires` attribute.
 - KuiserOS is currently not compatible with legacy tools such as `nixos-option`.
 This will be supported in the future.
-- KuiserOS does not currently support custom home-manager modules.
-This will be supported in the future.

 ### Folder Structure